echtzeit-dev/ez-ssh-bot/readme.md

 > sudo chmod 600 /home/ez-ssh-bot/.ssh/ez-ssh-bot.pem
 ```

-Switch to the new user once to test the SSH connection and confirm the host.
+Switch to the new user once in order to test the SSH connection and confirm the server fingerprint.
 Here you will need the elastic IP address of your EC2 instance:
 ```shell
 > su - ez-ssh-bot
 Password: ...